 But don’t miss the deliverance in chapter 22:

-The point of conviction by the Holy Spirit isn’t punishment, the objective is restoration.
+The point of conviction by the Holy Spirit isn’t punishment, His objective is restoration.

 Hiding the sin of lust only destroys us from the inside.
 And it will impact the people around us.
 The only way to defeat this evil is to yield to God.